WangLabPKU/MAPIT-seq/README.md

   `-r REPLICATE, --replicate REPLICATE`
                         Replicate ID used as the second prefix in output files

-  `--regions REGIONS`     FLARE configuration directory of files for regions of the genome
+  `--regions REGIONS`     FLARE configuration directory of files for regions of the genome, see [FLARE configuration part](#create-configuration-file)

   `-o OUTPATH, --outpath OUTPATH`
                         Output directory (default: "./Mapit_result").
 Must match the path used in the above steps